antoniakstepan/Thrive_talk_project/README.md

 - Tablet 1024
 - Mobile (> 320px)

-Шn order to run the project you need
+In order to run the project you need

 - Fork repo
 - Clone forked repo